ivkram/specvizitor/docs/getting-started.rst

 .. important::

-      Python >=\ **3.10** is required to run specvizitor.
-If you have an older version of Python installed in your system, consider using `conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_.
+      Python **>=3.10, <3.12** is required to run specvizitor.
+If you have an older version of Python installed in your system, you could use `conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ to create a virtual environment with Python version 3.10+.

 Install the latest version of specvizitor using :pypi:`pip`::